 global recipe swap

 Welcome to our new series!
 One of the biggest joys we get from travel is discovering new foods.
 Some would say (Karen) it’s THE BIGGEST joy we get.
-I have lost count the amount of times we have walked across a city to find the hidden gem some local has told us about.
+I have lost count of the number of times we have walked across a city to find the hidden gem some local has told us about.

 And yet, we have hardly talked about our food experiences on this site.
-Well that is about to change.
+Well, that is about to change.
 The idea behind global recipe swap is simple.
 We will write about all the amazing food we have come across on our travels and you will send us recipes from your area, which we will then cook.
 We have a diverse readership so we should have some pretty amazing food experiences.
 You can try to cook what we publish too.
 Does that sound like fun?

 Right, let’s dig in!